Content Map Terms

 These procedures:

-• Can be done with sperm from the male partner or a donor.
+• Can be done with sperm from a partner or a donor.

-• Are done during the most fertile part of a woman's cycle (ovulation).
+• Are done during the most fertile part of the menstrual cycle (ovulation).

 Credits